shmeadyy/shmeadyy/README.md

 ### A Little Bit About Me ✨

 I'm [@shmeadyy](https://github.com/shmeadyy) but most folks call me Laura.
 I grew up in Los Angeles, spent a little bit of time in San Francisco and am back in LA living by the 🏖️.
-Currently, I'm a partner engineer at GitHub but prior to that, I've been at [Facebook](https://www.facebook.com), [Twitter](https://www.twitter.com), and [Salesforce](https://www.salesforce.com).
+Currently, I'm a Product Manager at GitHub but prior to that, I've been at [Facebook](https://www.facebook.com), [Twitter](https://www.twitter.com), and [Salesforce](https://www.salesforce.com).
 You can resume creep [here](https://www.linkedin.com/in/lauraethorson/) 👀

  If you really want to get me talking, ask me about human behavior/psychology, watercolor, or anything food related! 😋

 --------
 ### Get the Download ⬇️

-#### 💻 what I do: partner engineering
+#### 💻 what I do: product management
 #### :octocat: where I do it: GitHub
-#### 📍 where I live: Los Angeles, CA
+#### 📍 where I live: Los Angeles, CA ☝️ that's my beach in that banner photo
 #### 🏫  where I went to school: [UCLA](https://www.ucla.edu/) 🐻 💙 💛
 #### 📫 how to reach me: [<img src="https://img.shields.io/badge/linkedin-%230077B5.svg?&style=for-the-badge&logo=linkedin&logoColor=white">](http://linkedin.com/in/lauraethorson)
 --------